Skip to content

 Compressed labels differ across environments

-Results.cluster_labels(label_mode="compressed") uses NLTK tokenization/lemmatization when available and falls back to regex tokenization when NLTK resources are unavailable.
+Results.cluster_labels(label_mode="compressed") uses NLTK tokenization and lemmatization when available and falls back to regex tokenization when NLTK resources are unavailable.

 Install the text extra to enable NLTK support: